RebelCodeBase/testaid/README.rst

 Example
 ========

-Have a look at *test/debian* for a complete example of a molecule project using ansible, testinfra and testaid.
+Have a look at *test/debian* for an example of a molecule project using ansible, testinfra and testaid.
 The molecule project doubles as a test for the testaid plugin.